Simple Ways To Cut the High Cost of Hot Water

 We respect your privacy.
 Unsubscribe at any time.

-Other ways to cut costs is to lower your water heater thermostat to 120 degrees, insulate your water heater storage tank and provide regular maintenance for the unit at least every three months.
+Other ways to cut costs are to lower your water heater thermostat to 120 degrees, insulate your water heater storage tank and provide regular maintenance for the unit at least every three months.

-Most water heaters, when maintained properly, can last 10-12 years.
-Remember though, when your water heater has squeezed out its last drop of hot water, and it’s time to finally purchase a new one, be sure to compare the Energy Guide labels and purchase the most efficient model with best EnergyStar rating.
+When maintained properly, most water heaters can last 10-12 years.
+Remember, though, when your water heater has squeezed out its last drop of hot water, and it’s time to finally purchase a new one, be sure to compare the Energy Guide labels and purchase the most efficient model with the best EnergyStar rating.

 To save money over the long haul, consider these alternatives: